 1. Looked after children, and all previously looked after children, including those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted.

 2. Pupils with a sibling* continuing at the school at the time of admissions of the child.

 3. Children of qualified teaching staff where the member of staff has been employed at the school for two or more years at the time at which the application for admissions to the school is made.

 4. Pupils who liver closer to the preferred school that any other school.

 5. Other pupils.

 If the admission number is exceeded within any criterion, priority will be given to those who live closest to the school on a straight-line basis.
-A representative of the Academy Trust will undertake measurements on the school’s behalf for In-year applications.
+A representative of the Trust will undertake measurements on the school’s behalf for in-year applications.
 Initial Year R applications are dealt with entirely by Northamptonshire County Council.

 Distances are measured from the address point of your home to the address point of the school on a straight-line basis, using a geographical information system.
 Each address has a unique address point established by the most valuable elements from the National Land and Property Gazeteer (NPLG), Ordnance Survey Master Map, Royal Mail Postal Address File and The Valuation Office Agency.
 The address point for a property does not change.